Kismet

 Getting to Grips with the Kismet Section

 When playing Kismet, the Kismet Section on the scorecard is used to score in a similar way to poker hands.
 Knowledge of poker isn’t essential to play, but it does help you add your scores up more easily.
 The reason that the dice in Kismet are coloured is to make use of this section of the game.
-The best way of explaining the scores in Kismet is to outline them below, ranking from highest down to lowest scoring: When you are playing in the Kismet Section of your scorecard, you can obtain bonus points dependent on where you score.
-If you score a minimum of 71 and no more than 77 you earn 55 bonus points.
-If you score 78 or more you earn a bonus of 75 points and this can make a huge difference to your score at the end of the game.
+The best way of explaining the scores in Kismet is to outline them below, ranking from highest down to lowest scoring:- Kismet – Five of a kind.
+If you roll five matching numbers on all five dice then you can claim Kismet.
+You then add up all the numbers on the dice and award yourself an extra 50 bonus points.

 Ending the Game and a Few More Rules